Architecture Overview

 - Install from git or local path

-- Load manifests
+- Load manifests and declared capabilities

-- Resolve settings
+- Resolve settings across component/project scopes and CLI overrides

-- Execute runtime and actions
+- Execute runtime scripts, actions, hooks, and extension-backed pipeline steps

-- Provide CLI commands and docs
+- Provide CLI commands and docs without changing Homeboy core

 Release Pipeline